OpenSourceEconomics/epp_topics/src/epp_topics/debugging/debugging_psychology/screencast/slides.md

 # The urge to blame libraries

-> We thought our code was correct, so there is a tendency to blame problems on
+> We thought our code was correct, so there is a tendency to blame problems on Python
-> python itself, libraries or library versions
+> itself, libraries, or library versions

 <br/>

+- Most libraries we use are
+  - well tested
-- Most libraries we use are well tested and written by better programmers than you are
+  - written by far by better programmers than us
-- Some are used so much that any bug would have found by someone else first
+- Many used so much that any bug would have already been found by someone else
 - Until you have a lot of evidence to the contrary, assume libraries are correct
 - If you find a bug in a library, report it to the authors!